Heterogeneous Responses to Continuous Treatments: A Cluster-Based Causal Framework

-The concept behind Cl-DRF involves the estimation of cluster-specific ADRFs, which can be achieved through two approaches: \begin{enumerate} \item \textit{Theory-based approach.} In this case, the sample is divided into clusters based on the specific features of the treatment under analysis or theoretical predictions, and then an ADRF is estimated within each cluster.
-For instance, \cite{bia2012assessing} study the impact on employment of the amount of financial aid attributed to enterprises analysing small-sized firms and medium- or large-sized firms separately.
-Various approaches from the existing literature can be employed to estimate the ADRFs. \item \textit{Data-driven approach}

-In this case, clusters are not pre-determined, an algorithm is used to identify clusters and then estimate clustered ADRFs. \end{enumerate}
+Estimation of the cluster-specific DRFs requires specifying how cluster membership is handled in practice.
+Two conceptually distinct approaches are in principle available: \begin{enumerate} \item \textit{Theory-based approach.} In this case, the sample is divided into $C$ clusters based on the specific features of the treatment under analysis or theoretical predictions, and then a DRF is estimated within each cluster.
+It is assumed that the researcher knows the relevant clustering structure, i.e., which units belong to which clusters.
+For instance, \cite{bia2012assessing} study the impact on employment of the amount of financial aid attributed to enterprises analyzing small-sized firms and medium- or large-sized firms separately.
+Various estimators from the existing literature can be employed to estimate the cluster-specific DRFs.
+However, conducting separate analyses across multiple pre-defined clusters may exacerbate multiple-testing concerns and introduce scope for selective inference. \item \textit{Data-driven approach.} In this case, the $C$ clusters are not pre-determined, and an algorithm is used to identify clusters and then estimate clustered DRFs.
+In this setting, the researcher is not required to know the clustering structure ex ante, but instead relies on sufficient signal in the data to recover it. \end{enumerate}

-We deal with the latter case by employing a cluster-wise extension of the GPS approach of \cite{hirano2004propensity}\footnote{We recall that the idea behind the GPS approach by \cite{hirano2004propensity} is to predict missing potential outcomes at specific values of $t$ by fitting a parametric model of the outcome that includes both the treatment and the GPS as covariates, where the GPS is the conditional distribution of the treatment given a set of covariates.} based on the assumption of unknown cluster membership, which builds on clustered regression techniques \citep[e.g. see][]{bonhomme2015grouped,sugasawa2021grouped}.
-This procedure enables us to simultaneously estimate the cluster structure of the data and the cluster-specific ADRF, which we refer to as the Cl-DRF estimator.
+We focus on the latter case by employing a cluster-wise extension of the GPS approach of \cite{hirano2004propensity}\footnote{We recall that the idea behind the GPS approach by \cite{hirano2004propensity} is to predict missing potential outcomes at specific values of $t$ by fitting a parametric model of the outcome that includes both the treatment and the GPS as covariates, where the GPS is the conditional density of the treatment given a set of covariates.}, building on ideas from grouped and clustered regression models \citep[e.g.][]{demidenko2018next,sugasawa2021grouped}.
+This procedure allows us to simultaneously estimate cluster membership and cluster-specific DRFs, and will be referred to as the Cl-DRF estimator.
+In the Cl-DRF framework, units assigned to the same cluster share common parameters governing the treatment--outcome relationship, while clusters are recovered through an iterative procedure.

-In the Cl-DRF estimator, the parameters determining the relationship between the received treatment and observed outcome are constrained to be the same for the units belonging to the same $c$-th cluster, and the clusters are estimated following an iterative procedure considering the similarity of the units in terms of their treatment-outcome relationship.
-The obtained clusters allow the construction of clustered ADRFs, which highlight different policy responses that cannot be identified with currently available estimators.